AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

   do not attempt to record, in the pointer, the evaluated-ness of the object.

-When calling a function, if the function's closure has a non-zero tag, it therefore *must* be a FUN object and we can call it by loading the arguments into registers and jumping to the closure's entry code.
-The tag encodes the arity.
+**Invariant**: when calling a function, if the function's closure has a non-zero tag, it *must* be a FUN object (not a PAP), and the tag encodes the arity.
+So we can call it by loading the arguments into registers and jumping to the closure's entry code.

 The compiled code for
 ```